quixio/quix-samples/nodejs/web-api/README.md

 # NodeJs Web API Template

-[This project](https://github.com/quixio/quix-samples/tree/main/nodejs/web-api) is an empty template for a web API using Node.js and Express in the Quix serverless environment.
+[This project](https://github.com/quixio/quix-samples/tree/main/nodejs/web-api) is a template for a web API using Node.js and Express in the Quix serverless environment.

 ## How to run